Learning while Having Fun: Water Science Experiments and Activities

 10. Make a Magic Glowing Mud

-This magic glowing mud is made out from an ordinary potato!
+This magic glowing mud is made out of an ordinary potato!

-The magic mud is produced using starch and a fluorescent fluid called guinine (influences it to glow).
+The magic mud is produced using starch and a fluorescent fluid called guanine (which influences it to glow).
 Potatoes contain a considerable amount of starch which could be confined from it.
-The mixture of starch with little amount of tonic water shows properties of a non-Newtonian liquid.
+The mixture of starch with a small amount of tonic water shows the properties of a non-Newtonian liquid.